ra559/cis106/_labs/Lab2_new.md

 ## Step 3: Install Ubuntu

-Go over the presentation ["Installing Ubuntu 20.04 in VirtualBox"](https://shorturl.at/hlor0).
+Go over the presentation ["Installing Ubuntu 24.04 in VirtualBox 7"](https://rapurl.live/vjw).
 There, I have laid out every step with proper explanations.
 The presentation is using an earlier version of Virtualbox and Ubuntu but the differences are not very significant.
 I will do it in the video as well but it will benefit you to read the presentation.

 <hr>